jjeyanthan/portswigger_lab/ssrf/ssrf_cheatsheet.md

 # SSRF access other application :

-There are cases where a database like redis or MongoDb is present on different port , different ip address than "127.0.0.1"<br>
+There are cases where a database like redis or MongoDb are present on different port , different ip address than "127.0.0.1"<br>
 In this case you need to bruteforce the following private ip address.

 - 10.0.0.0 — 10.255.255.255;